-What would a missionary do in ?
+What would a Ukrainian missionary do in Russia?
 You guessed it.
 He does exactly this, he takes his mobile phone, and he says, “Abraham, help!
 What do I do?”
 And I had to tell them, “Just do what I did.
 I prepared you to prepare 12 men.
 I prepared you to plant churches.
 I prepared you to train, to mentor other people.
 I prepared you with practical assignments.
 This is what Jesus did, so you just go and do what Jesus did.”

 And now the ball gets rolling, now it becomes interesting.
 In a short little while this man, way up north there in that forgotten city, he has prepared twelve men.
 These twelve men they go to a number of other places, and guess what?
 All of a sudden you can begin to influence a province for God.